magmo/apps/packages/wallet/src/redux/protocols/new-ledger-funding/readme.md

-# Indirect Funding
+# New Ledger Funding

-The indirect funding protocol coordinates the process of funding an application channel, X, via a ledger channel, L.
+The new ledger funding protocol coordinates the process of funding an application channel, X, via a ledger channel, L.

 - Opening + funding the ledger channel
 - Updating the ledger channel to fund the the application channel